atomwalk12/QuestLlama/README.md

 **Project Overview**

 QuestLlama combines the power of LLaMA 3 models with the popular Minecraft game to create a unique and interactive experience.
 Our agent is designed to explore, learn, and adapt to its environment without human intervention.
-By leveraging the capabilities of LLaMA 3 models, we can create an autonomous agent that can perform complex tasks and make novel discoveries.
+By leveraging the capabilities of LLaMA 3 models, we can create an autonomous agent that can perform complex tasks and explore Minecraft.

 **Key Features**